Devonté Hynes

 DH

-Well. . .this is already sounding shady.
+Well... this is already sounding shady.
 [Laughs.]
 I’m trying to be more diplomatic.
-I think creative directors are meant to look at what someone’s making and think of a way that it can exist in another realm and how it can be presented to the masses.
+I think creative directors are meant to look at what someone’s making and figure out how it can exist in another realm—how it can be presented to the masses.
 They connect those dots.
-I don't necessarily need that service because the dots are already connected before I’ve made anything.
-What I do need, and frankly enjoy, and this is the same with music too, is collaborating with people who are exceptional in their fields and what they do.
+I don’t necessarily need that service because, for me, the dots are already connected before I’ve made anything.
+What I do need, and frankly enjoy—and this is the same with music—is collaborating with people who are exceptional at what they do.

 EO

-Yes, you’re really a fan of the entire process of making.
-I actually really respect how selflessly and effortlessly you collaborate with people because it’s taught me so much about giving people the capacity to find their own magic and work from that place intuitively.
+Yes.
+You’re really a fan of the entire process of making.
+I actually really respect how selflessly and effortlessly you collaborate with people, because it’s taught me a lot about giving others the space to find their own magic and work from that place intuitively.

 DH